universal-ctags/ctags/docs/running-multi-parsers.rst

 Via calling callback functions defined in subparsers, their base parser gives chance to them making tag entries.

-The m4 parser calls `newMacroNotify` method when it finds a m4 macro is used.
+The m4 parser calls `newMacroNotify` method when it finds an m4 macro is used.
 The Autoconf parser connects `newMacroCallback` function defined in *parser/autoconf.c*.